BBQ Pork Stuffed Sweet Potatoes

 1- 2 tablespoons fat of choice (like coconut oil or butter)

 Optional ingredients: ½ cup of your favorite cheese (we use a raw milk sharp cheddar), extra BBQ sauce, guacamole, avocado slices, cilantro or parsley

 Put your pork in a slow cooker along with the ½ cup of chicken stock or water.
+Salt and pepper, to taste.
 Cook on low for 6-8 hours or high for 4 hours.